SawFowl/RegionGuard/README.md

-regionguard.user.buy.blocks - Payment in game currency to increase the limit of blocks. regionguard.user.buy.claims - Payment in game currency to increase the limit of claims. regionguard.user.buy.subdivisions - Payment in game currency to increase the limit of subdivisions. regionguard.user.sell.blocks - Selling the limit of blocks for game currency. regionguard.user.sell.claims - Selling the limit of claims for game currency. regionguard.user.sell.subdivisions - Selling the limit of subdivisions for game currency. regionguard.user.list - Show list of regions. regionguard.user.teleport - Teleportation to the region. regionguard.flags - Access flags by their lowercase name.
+regionguard.user.buy.blocks - Payment in game currency to increase the limit of blocks. regionguard.user.buy.claims - Payment in game currency to increase the limit of claims. regionguard.user.buy.subdivisions - Payment in game currency to increase the limit of subdivisions. regionguard.user.buy.members - Payment in game currency to increase the limit of region members. regionguard.user.sell.blocks - Selling the limit of blocks for game currency. regionguard.user.sell.claims - Selling the limit of claims for game currency. regionguard.user.sell.subdivisions - Selling the limit of subdivisions for game currency. regionguard.user.sell.members - Selling the limit of region members for game currency. regionguard.user.list - Show list of regions. regionguard.user.teleport - Teleportation to the region. regionguard.flags - Access flags by their lowercase name.